belle2/basf2/online_book/fundamentals/hep_analyses.rst

     different reconstruction objects: charged particles are reconstructed from tracks, photons and :math:`K_L` from ECL or KLM clusters.
 Of course a charged track entering the ECL will leave a signal, so one can have a cluster attached to a charged tracks.
-    The tracking can only measur ethe 3-momentum of a particle, so to calculate its 4-momentum one has to make an assumpion on the mass.
+    The tracking can only measure ether 3-momentum of a particle, so to calculate its 4-momentum one has to make an assumption on the mass.
 This is usually based on the response of the PID system.
-    On the other hand cltsers provide a measurement of the energy, but not of the momentum.
-To get it, we make both an assumpion on the particle mass, and on its production point (all photons and :math:`K_L` are assumed to originate in the primary interaction point).
+    On the other hand clusters provide a measurement of the energy, but not of the momentum.
+To get it, we make both an assumption on the particle mass, and on its production point (all photons and :math:`K_L` are assumed to originate in the primary interaction point).
     Tracks and clusters are produced during the reconstruction step.
 The only operation that is left to the final user at the analysis level is the mass assignment.

 Combined particles
-   Summing the 4-momenta of reconstructed particles one can reconstruct any resonance, at least as long as all itsdecay products are measured.
+   Summing the 4-momenta of reconstructed particles one can reconstruct any resonance, at least as long as all its decay products are measured.
 One can then proceed further and combine combined particles to move upwards ina decay tree, until the desired step is reached.
    The creation of combined particles is done at the analysis level by the final user, using the tools provided by the basf2 analysis package.